devm1023/GeekTalentDB/README.txt

 Additional files
 ----------------

-datoindb.py, canonicaldb.py, geekmapsdb.py
+datoindb.py, canonicaldb.py, analyticsdb.py, geekmapsdb.py
   Contain SQLAlchemy classes describing the tables in the respective database.
-  Also provide the classes DatoinDB, CanonicalDB, and GeekMapsDB to interact with the databases.
-Data should only be added to the databases via the correspoding add... methods.
+  Also provide the classes DatoinDB, CanonicalDB, AnalyticsDB, and GeekMapsDB to interact with the databases.

 conf.py, conf_example.py
   Global configurations such as URLs for database servers.
 The file